-CFHL has complied with the Secretarial Standards on Meetings of the Board of Directors (SS-1) and Secretarial Standards on General Meetings (SS-2) issued by the Institute of Company Secretaries of India.
+The Company has complied with the applicable Secretarial Standards issued by the Institute of Company Secretaries of India.

-MATERIAL CHANGES AND COMMITMENTS AFFECTING THE FINANCIAL POSITION OF THE COMPANY
+MATERIAL CHANGES AND COMMITMENTS AFFECTING THE FINANCIAL POSITION OF THE COMPANY AFTER MARCH 31, 2020

-There are no material changes and commitments, affecting the financial position of the Company which have occurred between March 31, 2021 and the date of this Report.
+There are no material changes and commitments, affecting the financial position of the Company which have occurred between March 31, 2020 and the date of this report.